Macchina-CLI/macchina/README.md

 # About Macchina <a name="about"></a>
 Macchina lets you view basic system information, like your hostname, your kernel version, memory usage, and much more.
-No one wants a slow fetcher, and macchina's main goal is to provide you with handy features while keeping performance a priority.
+No one wants a slow fetcher, and Macchina's main goal is to provide you with handy features while keeping performance a priority.

 # Changelog <a name="change"></a>
 Instead of sleeping, I made some achievements: